Copper extraction: Prehistory

-The Old Copper Complex in North America has been radiometrically dated to 9500 BP—i.e., about 7480 BCE—making it one of the oldest known examples of copper extraction in the world.
+The Old Copper Complex in North America has been radiometrically dated to around 6500 BCE, at least—making it one of the oldest known examples of copper extraction in the world.
 The earliest evidence of the cold-hammering of native copper comes from the excavation at Çayönü Tepesi in eastern Anatolia, which dates between 7200 and 6600 BCE.
 Among the various items considered to be votive or amulets, there was one that looked like a fishhook and one like an awl.
 Another find, at Shanidar Cave in Mergasur, Iraq, contained copper beads, and dates back to 8,700 BCE.

 One of the world's oldest known copper mines, as opposed to usage of surface deposits, is at Timna Valley, Israel, and has been used since the fourth millennium BC, with surface deposit usage occurring in the fifth and sixth millennium.

 The Pločnik archaeological site in southeastern Europe (Serbia) contains the oldest securely dated evidence of copper making at high temperature, from 5,000 BCE.
 The find in June 2010 extends for an additional 500 years, dated to 5th millennium BCE, representing the earlier record of copper smelting from Rudna Glava (Serbia).

-The earliest copper work in the Atacama Desert and the Andean world as whole dates to 1432–1132 BC.
+The earliest copper work in the Atacama Desert and the Andean world as a whole dates to 1432–1132 BC.
 Ice core studies in Bolivia suggest copper smelting may have begun as early as 700 BC, over 2700 years ago.
-Various sites of Pre-Hispanic mines and metallurgical workshops have been identified in Atacama Desert including those with remnants of chisels, casting waste and workshop debris.
-Tin broze, arsenical bronze, and arsenical copper were valuable goods produced in the Inca Empire.
+Various sites of Pre-Hispanic mines and metallurgical workshops have been identified in the Atacama Desert including those with remnants of chisels, casting waste and workshop debris.
+Tin bronze, arsenical bronze, and arsenical copper were valuable goods produced in the Inca Empire.
 About 74 km northeast of the Chilean city of Copiapó in Viña del Cerro the Incas had one of their largest mining and metallurgy centres at Qullasuyu.
 There is evidence of gold, silver and copper metallurgy at the site, including the production of bronze.
-When conquistador Diego de Almagro traversed the Atacama Desert in 1536 his men readilly obtained copper horseshoes for their horses.
+When conquistador Diego de Almagro traversed the Atacama Desert in 1536 his men readily obtained copper horseshoes for their horses.

-Copper smelting technology gave rise to the Copper Age, aka Chalcolithic Age, and then the Bronze Age.
+Copper smelting technology gave rise to the Copper Age, aka the Chalcolithic Age, and then the Bronze Age.
 The Bronze Age would not have been possible without the development of smelting technology.